 - Increases the extent of personal injuries, especially at high speeds

-Speed limits exist for the protection of all road users but, given the prevailing weather and road conditions, driving the speed limit might be incredibly dangerous.
-Speeding is a conscious choice that deliberately and needlessly puts other drivers at risk of serious injury or death.
+Speed limits exist for the protection of all road users but these are only considered safe in ideal conditions.
+Depending on prevailing weather, existing road hazards, and road conditions, driving the speed limit might actually be incredibly dangerous.
+In any regard, speeding is a conscious choice that deliberately and needlessly puts yourself and other drivers at risk of serious injury or death.

 2. Distracted Driving

 Distracted driving is “any activity that diverts attention from driving.”
-This includes things that physically distract us and cognitively distract us, including:
+This includes things that physically and cognitively distract us.
+The most common distractions while driving include:

 - Manipulating audio or navigation systems